divinrkz/swaggiffy/CONTRIBUTING.md

     ```

 -   Create your patch, **including appropriate test cases**.
 Without tests your PR will not be accepted.
--   Run the full Swaggify test suite, as described in the [developer documentation](DEVELOPER.md), and ensure that all tests pass.
+-   Run the full Swaggiffy test suite, as described in the [developer documentation](DEVELOPER.md), and ensure that all tests pass.
 -   Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.

     ```shell